rs-jensen/clipscrub/README.md

 - Keeping URLs short and readable

 ## Status
 Early-stage but functional.
-Focused on correctness, transparency, and minimalism.
+Focused on correctness, transparency, and minimalism